 Incompatible species are removed

 The dense growth of incompatible plants can impede access to our equipment.
 By clearing invasive vegetation, we are better able to inspect and maintain our facilities and expose fast-growing trees that may be hidden from sight.
 This practice is consistent with the Wisconsin Department of Natural Resources initiative to control and eliminate invasive plants.

 Invasive plants found along our rights-of-way are predominantly a combination of buckthorn and exotic honeysuckles.
 They are considered invasive because they have longer growing seasons and drain soil nutrients and water, which enables them to choke out native plants.
 Removing them from transmission line corridors allows low-growing, compatible vegetation in the area to quickly re-establish and improves biodiversity along the right-of way.

 Forestry crews are professionals

 ATC contracts with professional tree trimming and removal companies that have extensive experience in proper pruning and removal techniques.
 These crews participate in required training sessions on a variety of work-related topics and field issues.
-They carry identification showing their affiliation with American Transmission Co.
+They carry identification showing their affiliation with ATC.

 Rights-of-way and power lines are inspected